 1. 300 DPI (Dots Per Inch) Resolution

 300 DPI is the best resolution for our high quality print.
+Artwork must be created at 300dpi and NOT upscaled after production.
 Dots Per Inch is the measure of spatial printing density – the higher the DPI, the sharper the printed image.
 Most web images are 72 DPI – which is fine for viewing, but NOT for print, and may look fuzzy if uploaded!

 2. Print Ready File Type – .PDF, .TIFF, .JPG, .JPEG, .EPS OR Photoshop Files (.PSD / .AI)

 We accept the following file types for artwork upload.
 If you don't have these file types, you will need to convert or ask your designer.

 Keep text in vector format if possible (please make black text 100% black and not a mix of CMYK) and make sure you 'pre-flight PDFs' using the 'Adobe PDF/X-1D' preset in Adobe Illustrator / InDesign and Photoshop.